 21. Make an Appointment Early in the Season

-The last part of your work to prepare furnace for winter is to call your helpful HVAC service company for a season appointment.
+The last part of your work to prepare the furnace for winter is to call your helpful HVAC service company for a seasoned appointment.

 Consider having a technician perform a thorough inspection and service your system.
-Our 21-point clean & tune inspection includes:
+Consider our 21-point clean & tune inspection.